Coupling (British TV series): Main characters

 Jeff is terrible at talking to women, often stumbling and unintentionally making up lie upon lie in an attempt to avoid looking stupid.
 These always backfire on him.
+In one instance, he ends up asking Sally's surgeon boyfriend (actually a butcher) to amputate one of his legs, after spiralling into telling an attractive woman who he met on a train, that he only has one leg; this said so that she (now attracted to him) doesn't discover he was lying about the leg to get out of an awkward conversation, when she finally sees him naked.
 From titbits he occasionally lets slip, his problems apparently can largely be traced back to his eccentric and domineering mother (who appears in series two's "Naked", played by Anwen Williams).
 Jeff works as an accountant in an office with Susan, and through him, Steve and Susan initially meet.
 Coyle quit his role as Jeff before the fourth series.
-However, his character returns in a dream sequence in Steve's imagination in the final episode, "Nine and a Half Months"; portrayed by Samantha Spiro, "Jeffina" has undergone sex-reassignment surgery whilst living on the island of Lesbos, in a failed attempt to see another woman naked again.
+However, his character returns in a dream sequence in Steve's over-active imagination in the final episode, "Nine and a Half Months" – portrayed by Samantha Spiro – as "Jeffina" who has undergone sex-reassignment surgery whilst living on the island of Lesbos, in a failed attempt to see another woman naked again.
 Jeff is also featured in the written epilogue published by Moffat online for the show.

-Sally Harper (Kate Isitt) – Best friend to Susan (and girlfriend to Patrick by series four), Sally is obsessed with her own appearance and constantly worries about the effects of aging and life in general on her looks.
+Sally Harper (Kate Isitt) – Best friend of Susan (and the girlfriend of Patrick by series four), Sally is obsessed with her own appearance and constantly worries about the effects of ageing and life in general on her looks, with particular emphasis made of the tautness of her skin under chin and her supposedly ever-expanding buttocks.
 Her worst fear seems to be of dying alone, but she seems totally inept at relationships due to her frequent paranoia, which tends to make her out as a very mean-spirited woman.
 Sally runs her own beauty parlour and is a successful businesswoman, but of the entire group, she is the most insecure and resentful.
-A Labour supporter, she finds reconciling this with her attraction to Patrick, a Conservative, to be difficult.
+A Labour supporter, she finds reconciling this with her attraction to Patrick, a Conservative, to be very difficult.